Human sexuality is an integral part of the human experience—we are all sexual beings.

 The Purpose of the Bible

 The Bible not only reveals who God is, it exposes us.
 It presents us as loved but lost and reveals Jesus as the One who comes to find us.
 The Bible shows a God Who would rather die than be without us.
-It reveals Jesus as the One Who finds us as and brings us back to God.
+It reveals Jesus as the One Who finds us and brings us back to God.
 Jesus Christ is the focus of the scriptures (Holy Bible).

 Many people have read the Bible to extract rules for living that would assure that they could earn eternal life.
 But if reading the Bible doesn’t result in a relationship with Jesus, then the reader has missed the whole point.
 Jesus says this clearly to the Bible rule-followers of His day, “You study the Scriptures diligently because you think that in them you have eternal life.
 These are the very Scriptures that testify about me, yet you refuse to come to me to have life.”
 (John 5:39–40, NIV)